hntrl/eventkit/docs/concepts/observable-pattern.md

 2. All values emitted by the observable will be handled sequentially, negating a large benefit of AsyncObservable.
 3. This can potentially block the observable from ever resolving if the for await loop isn't managed properly.

-The only notable exception to this is when you're subscribing to an observable inside of an observable (i.e. [operators](/concepts/transforming-data#creating-custom-operators)) since the execution of an observable is inherently tracked as apart of its life cycle.
+The only notable exception to this is when you're subscribing to an observable inside of an observable (i.e. [operators](/concepts/transforming-data#creating-custom-operators)) since the execution of an observable is inherently tracked as apart of its life cycle, and we largely want to keep the order of emissions one-to-one with the source.

 ### Disposing AsyncObservable Executions